-In the present case, the Investment Manager has appointed M/s Sri Infotech and M/s Ramboll India Private Limited for NUTPL and other Toll SPVs respectively; who are independent third-party research agencies to forecast the traffic volumes and toll revenues for the Toll SPVs.
+In the present case, the Investment Manager has appointed independent third-party research agencies to forecast the traffic volumes and toll revenues for the Toll SPVs.
 As confirmed by the Investment Manager, the traffic volumes and toll revenues for Toll SPVs have been estimated by the traffic consultant after considering overall structure and condition of the projects including analysis of demand and supply and strategic geographical locations of the individual road projects.
 This was one of the most important input in projecting the toll revenues.